-If you’re a small business owner, you want to know that if something horrific were to prevent you from working, that you and your family would be financially secure.
+If you’re a small business owner, you want to know that if something horrific were to prevent you from working, you and your family would be financially secure.

-A long-term disability or income protection policy can help cover the costs of day to day living while you can focus on getting better without money worries.
+A long-term disability or income protection policy can help cover the costs of day-to-day living while you can focus on getting better without money worries.

 But some business owners don’t have income protection.

 You may have stumbled across it yourself and wondered, “Can a Self-Employed Person Get Income Protection?”